-869 - INTERMEDIATE STRINGS & ORCHESTRA STRINGS | 1.0 credit (AY)
+869 - STRING ORCHESTRA | 1.0 credit

-This ensemble is for any student with at least one year of experience (two years' experience preferred) playing an orchestral string instrument (violin, viola, cello, or double bass).
+This ensemble is for any student with two or more years of experience playing an orchestral string instrument (violin, viola, cello, or double bass).
 This course offers continuing instruction in fundamental and advanced technical skills and music reading in a supportive, enjoyable ensemble experience.
 Students will play in many styles of music including folk, classical, and contemporary, and will hone their ensemble skills.
 The Intermediate Strings and String Orchestra will perform in concerts during the Pius XI instrumental concert season and at the district solo and ensemble festival.
-PREREQUISITE: Audition and/or Instructor consent.